 Try not to do too many "heavy" tasks all in one day.
 For example, avoid doing your laundry, grocery shopping, and going to an appointment all in one day.
 Space these activities out. - Position yourself

 Position yourself upright when sitting and standing.
 Try to avoid bending or reaching excessively because that can cause shortness of breath and fatigue.
-Avoid staying in one position for too long as this can be fatiguing as well. - Prioritize your activities
+Avoid staying in one position for too long as this can be tiring as well. - Prioritize your activities

-Decide what is important for you to do and what can be done later.
+Decide what is important for you to do now and what can be done later.
 Do the activities that are most important or need to be done when you have the most energy. - Pursed lip breathing

 Pursed lip breathing is an exercise that helps you slow down your breathing so you can inhale and exhale more air.
 Practice pursed lip breathing daily until it becomes natural for you to use.